 48 x 25 minute episodes (including Christmas specials)

-With George And Mildred successfully spun-off from Man About The House, writers Johnnie Mortimer and Brian Cooke turned their attention to Richard O’Sullivan, the principal figure in that original series.
+With George And Mildred successfully spun-off from Man About The House, writers Johnnie Mortimer and Brian Cooke turned their attention to Robin Tripp (Richard O’Sullivan), the principal figure in that original series.

-There he had been Robin Tripp, a catering student, living – without sin, to his chagrin – with two girls.
-In Robin’s Nest, he was a newly qualified chef, living very much in sin with his air hostess girlfriend Vicky (Tessa Wyatt, ex-wife of radio DJ Tony Blackburn).
+There, Robin had been a catering student, living – without sin, to his chagrin – with two girls.
+In Robin’s Nest, he was a newly qualified chef, living very much in sin with his air hostess girlfriend Vicky Nicholls (Tessa Wyatt, ex-wife of radio DJ Tony Blackburn).